jampercodes/ExporterAC/README.md

 > Please make an issue if you encounter bugs.

 ## build proces
-you need to open the .sln file and build an x64 and x86 version.

-you need to add x64 to the x64 copild lib's and x86 to the .dll

-> [!NOTE]
-> you shut have AutomationExportExamplex64.dll, AutomationExportExamplex64.exp, AutomationExportExamplex64.lib and AutomationExportExamplex86.lib
-> you can egnore all other files
+You need to have python and Visual Studio 17 2022 c++ compiler installd

+Run build.py

+And in build/out you shud have:
+AcettoCorsax64.dll,
+AcettoCorsax64.exp,
+AcettoCorsax64.lib and
+AcettoCorsax86.lib

-copy those 4 files to [your_steam_lib]\Automation\UE427\AutomationGame\Content\ExportPlugins
+copy those 4 files to:
+[your_steam_lib]\Automation\UE427\AutomationGame\Content\ExportPlugins

 ## to do
 <details open>